 The story started

-Lydia here, current Head of Internal Growth for Pearl Lemon.
+Lydia here, current Head of Operations for Pearl Lemon.

 My partner experience here with the company has been nothing short of a whirlwind of learning, stress testing, and overall great skill-building.